-Did you know that hot, humid weather has large negative implications for animal production?
+Did you know that hot, humid weather has large negative implications for poultry production?
 A bird's response to rising temperatures can lead to significant performance losses due to lower feed intake and reduced feed efficiency which in turn leads to reduced body weight gain and egg production.

 Heat stress is an important environmental issue for the poultry industry.
 In the US, heat stress costs the industry more than $100 million per year1.
 As you might expect, the impact on less integrated poultry production in (sub)tropical areas is significantly higher.

 The condition of heat stress occurs when animals are not able to reduce their core body temperature due to high ambient temperature in combination with high humidity.
 The effect of heat stress can result in a range of unfavorable consequences, from discomfort to increased mortality.
 Heat stressed animals change their behavior and their physiology adapts in an attempt to regulate body temperature, reduce heat production and dissipate heat.
 Commercial broilers are particularly susceptible to hot and humid weather conditions, as their metabolic heat production is relatively high.